GaloisInc/BESSPIN-GFE/README.md

 # Government Furnished Equipment (GFE) #

-Source files and build scripts for generating the GFE for SSITH.
+Source files and build scripts for generating and testing the GFE for SSITH.

 ## Overview ##